Message to United Helpers’ Donors, Friends, and Volunteers

 How United Helpers’ residents and staff are being affected by COVID-19

-(To recap the journey so far: Ten residents and two employees at UH's Lisbon IRA had tested positive for COVID-19 in late April.
-In Canton, the one resident who had tested positive for COVID-19 at our Rehabilitation and Senior Care facility completed the required isolation period.
-The one staff member at UH Rehabilitation & Senior Care in Ogdensburg who tested positive earlier in April completed the mandatory quarantine.)
+(To recap the journey so far: 1.
+In mid-July, one staff member in the skilled-nursing portion of UHRSC Canton tested positive.
+Residents in the relevant cottages were placed on isolation precautions.
+The skilled-nursing side of the Canton facility no longer has symptomatic residents or staff.
+2. A staff member at UHR&SC Ogdensburg tested positive in early June, followed by a negative test result two days later.
+In the neighborhood where that employee had worked at that time, no one in contact with the employee developed any symptoms.
+3. In late April, ten residents and two employees at UH's Lisbon IRA had tested positive for COVID-19.
+4. In Canton, also in April, the resident who had tested positive for COVID-19 at our Rehabilitation and Senior Care facility completed the required isolation period.
+5. The one staff member at UH Rehabilitation & Senior Care in Ogdensburg who tested positive earlier in April completed the mandatory quarantine.)

 Our pandemic-related decisions and precautions

 July 6: Fourth, In an effort to keep NYS healthy and safe, state and UH provisions are in place to safeguard against state-to-state transmission.
 These include restrictions and monitoring for anyone traveling to a state exceeding the following thresholds over a seven day rolling average:

 - more than 10 positive results per 100,000 tested, or

 - higher than a 10% positive rate within the state

 Updated August 12: A state web page is available for up-to-date information on restricted states: https://coronavirus.health.ny.gov/covid-19-travel-advisory.
 Check regularly; the listed states change as data become available (there are 31 states, plus Puerto Rico and the U.S. Virgin Islands, on the list).